AlexisJehan/Javanilla/README.md

 		new RangeOutputStream(sampleOutputStream, fromIndex, toIndex) // Write only the 100 firsts bytes );

-// Wrap the InputStream to be used in a foreach-style loop for a better readability for (final var i : Iterables.wrap(concatInputStream)) {
+// Wrap the InputStream so that it could be used in a foreach-style loop for a better readability for (final var i : Iterables.wrap(concatInputStream)) {
 	teeOutputStream.write(i);
 }